-In order to overcome some of the difficulties with direct discrimination of 5-mC and 5-hmC residues, a T4 bacteriophage enzyme, $\beta$ -glucosyltransferase, has been used to modify 5-hydroxymethylcytosine residues.
-The $\beta$ -glucosyltransferase enzyme utilizes a UDP-glucose (uridine diphosphoglucose) donor to attach a glucose moiety to 5-hmC which generates glucosyl-hydroxymethylcytosine.
+In order to overcome some of the difficulties with direct discrimination of 5-mC and 5-hmC residues, a T4 bacteriophage enzyme, $\beta$ -glucosyltransferase, has been used to modify 5-hy-droxymethylcytosine residues.
+The $\beta$ -glucosyltransferase enzyme utilizes a UDP-glucose (uridine diphosphoglucose) donor to attach a glucose moiety to 5-hmC which generates glucosyl-hy-droxymethylcytosine.
 With the sugar attached to 5-hmC, the two types of DNA methylation can be discriminated using glucosyl-sensitive restriction enzymes.

 Another method used to discriminate between 5-mC and 5-hmC is using antibodies specific for each form of DNA methylation.
 These antibodies can be used to detect or enrich for DNA fragments containing the methylation of interest.
 This antibody immunocapture technique is known as Methylated DNA Immunoprecipitation (MeDIP).
-One of the drawbacks of the antibody immunoprecipitation method is the enrichment of DNA fragments is limited by the quality of the antibody and the stringency of the binding conditions.
+One of the drawbacks of the antibody immunoprecipitation method is that the enrichment of DNA fragments is limited by the quality of the antibody and the stringency of the binding conditions.
 High stringency conditions may eliminate weak binding of 5-hmC, while low stringency conditions may increase non-specific binding.

-Active Motif's Hydroxymethyl Collector Kit overcomes some of the difficulties with antibody enrichment methods, while still retaining the ability to clearly discriminate between 5-mC and 5-hmC residues.
+Active Motif's Hydroxymethyl Collector-Seq Kit overcomes many of the difficulties with antibody enrichment methods, while still retaining the ability to clearly discriminate between 5-mC and 5-hmC residues.
 The Kit utilizes the modification properties of $\beta$ -glucosyltransferase to specifically alter 5-hmC with a modified glucose.
-A biotin conjugate is chemically introduced and streptavidin magnetic beads are used to enrich for DNA fragments containing the modified 5-hydroxymethylcytosine fragments.
+A biotin conjugate is chemically introduced and streptavidin magnetic beads are used to enrich for DNA fragments containing the modified 5-hydroxymethyl-cytosine fragments.
 The strong binding properties of biotin-streptavidin enable high stringency washes without sacrificing the sensitivity of the assay.
-Eluted DNA is purified and ready to use in downstream analysis by PCR, microarray or sequencing.
+Eluted DNA is purified and ready to use in downstream analysis by real time PCR, microarrays or sequencing.